tstillwell/iis-perfkit/README.md

 Change the `$log_path` value in `perfkit.ps1`
 to point to the logs you want to analyze.

+## Extending ##

+To add a new script which will be ran, simply add a new logparser query to `parser-scripts` and save it with a .sql extension

 ## Logparser tutorials ##

 http://linuxlore.blogspot.com/2006/11/howto-use-microsofts-logparser-to.html